ch32-rs/qingke/README.md

 This provides `riscv`/`riscv-rt` like functionality, with the following differences:

 - Use vector table for interrupt handling
-- Handles 1KB address alignment for the entry point(Qingke V2)
+- Handle 1KB address alignment for the entry point(Qingke V2)
 - In-SRAM code executing, `highcode` handling
 - PFIC support
 - **Conflicts with `riscv-rt` crate**